BleuBleu/FamiStudio/Docs/docs/expansion.md

 ### Namco 163

 The N163 instruments have an extra envelope and a few extra parameter.
+Note that FamiStudio's current implementation of N163 only supports a single waveform per instrument, unlike FamiTracker which has many.

 ![](images/N163.png#center)

-The extra envelopes are:
+Extra envelope:

 * **Waveform** : The waveform of the instrument.
 It will of a fixed length, as speficied by the "Wave Size" parameter.